 Noise gates are essential for some guitarists, especially those who deal with a lot of experimental effects in their chain that could produce unwanted signals or those who use heavy distortion effects in their playing.
 Noise gates clean up and attenuate any unwanted sounds such as humming or hissing but don’t offer much in terms of actual “effects.”

 The Donner Noise Killer is a reliable noise gate mini pedal that allows for more space for other pedals at a very affordable price.
-Most cheap pedals don’t offer much in terms of quality and performance, but the Donner Noise Killer offers excellent noise reduction with just the perfect amount of control such as mode selection and threshold adjustment.
+Most cheap pedals don’t offer much in terms of quality and performance, but the Donner Noise Killer offers excellent noise reduction with just the perfect amount of control, such as mode selection and threshold adjustment.

 Donner is a Chinese brand that has manufactured a variety of affordable yet effective guitar effect pedals.
-The Noise Killer is the brand’s only noise gate pedal variant and while it does not compete well with higher-end noise gates, the product does a great job at suppressing unwanted sounds from your signal to clean up your tone.
+The Noise Killer is the brand’s only noise gate pedal variant, and while it does not compete well with higher-end noise gates, the product does a great job at suppressing unwanted sounds from your signal to clean up your tone.

 A noise gate pedal is essential for guitarists using heavy distortion and effects chains that may produce soft noise, and the Donner Noise Killer is the perfect choice for those on a budget.
 Those with pickup issues may also find the pedal useful for cleaning up their tone and is a more affordable solution compared to getting new pickups.
-If you’re looking for a simple yet effective pedal that you can easily fit in your pedalboard, the Donner Noise Killer is for you.
+If you’re looking for a simple yet effective pedal that you can easily fit on your pedalboard, the Donner Noise Killer is for you.

 Features and Benefits

 For a pedal that pretty much everyone can afford, it is easy to use, compact, simple, and effective.
 If these are the things you would want from a pedal, Noise Killer is a great choice.
 I know for a fact that if I knew about the Noise Killer, I would have gotten myself one of these back when I needed a more compact noise gate for my board that offers great sound suppression.

 Its case is made with aluminum alloy, meaning you won’t have to worry about stomping on this tiny pedal during a gig.
 It’s durable enough to last you countless performances.
 By the time it wears out and breaks, which is going to be a long time, you probably would have enough money for another one due to its affordability, or maybe even upgrade to a higher-end noise suppression pedal.

-The pedal also features true bypass circuitry, meaning you won’t have to worry about this stompbox messing with your guitar tone while disengaged as most other cheap guitar pedals do.
+The pedal also features true bypass circuitry, meaning you won’t have to worry about this stompbox messing with your guitar tone while disengaged like most other cheap guitar pedals.
 Additionally, the Donner Noise Killer has a DC power supply port conveniently located on the front end.

-The toggle switch also allows you to select between 2 modes which are soft mode and hard mode.
-The hard mode makes the pedal operate like a traditional noise gate and abruptly engages noise reduction; soft mode slows down the gate’s operation for a more natural sound reduction.
-These modes add versatility to its function and give you more freedom in choosing how you want its effect to engage.
+The toggle switch also allows you to select between 2 modes: soft mode and hard mode.
+The hard mode makes the pedal operate like a traditional noise gate and abruptly engages noise reduction; the soft mode slows down the gate’s operation for a more natural sound reduction.
+These modes add versatility to their function and give you more freedom in choosing how you want its effect to engage.

 The Noise Killer performs way better than you would expect from something at the price range.
-It does not affect the dynamics in your playing as long as the right settings are dialed in, and gives you the power to clean up your signal easily.
+It does not affect the dynamics in your playing as long as the right settings are dialed in and gives you the power to clean up your signal easily.
 It may add a little color to your tone, but this is very insignificant and is not a dealbreaker.
 It’s an excellent way to refine your distorted tone and perform jaw-dropping riffs without worrying about sound issues.